Bartlesville Radio » News » Nowata Teen Charged with First Degree Murder

 20-year-old Thomas Alexander of Bartlesville was charged with second degree murder and two counts of second degree burglary.

-Court affidavits allege the trio was out trying to burglarize unlocked vehicles when 53-year-old Gregory Meidl confronted Donaldson who allegedly fired one shot at Meidl after he was threatened with a bat.
-Meidl was pronounced dead on the scene due to a gunshot wound to the head.
+Court affidavits allege the trio was out trying to burglarize unlocked vehicles when 53-year-old Gregory Meidl confronted Donaldson who allegedly fired one shot at Meidl.
+He was pronounced dead on the scene due to a gunshot wound to the head.

 The state of Oklahoma retained bonds for Thomison and Alexander at $250,000.
 Donaldson’s bond remained at $500,000.